The Dwarves: With Hearts Bent Towards Music

 Yesod Seat of Foundation bears the world on his back; he does not speak much but is rough and wild and may upturn his joyous burden at any moment; and he is alone in his great work.

-But then the creatures of the earth were released on the land and the earth was filled with verdant growth, and Yesod could no longer rumble and shake the world to hear the chimes for fear of harming these creatures.
-So it was for a time; and Yesod sorrowed, though he never thought to abandon his post.
+But then the creatures of the earth were released on the land and the earth was filled with verdant growth, and Yernaud could no longer rumble and shake the world to hear the chimes for fear of harming these creatures.
+So it was for a time; and Yernaud sorrowed, though he never thought to abandon his post.

 The Animating of the Dwarrow

 But the Dwarrow were not alive and could not animate themselves.
-Yesod had to will each to move and to ring the bells.
+Yernaud had to will each to move and to ring the bells.
 So the sweetness of the bells lessened.
-Yesod had sought to share in his joy with his creations, but they had no self with which they could share in turn.
+Yernaud had sought to share in his joy with his creations, but they had no self with which they could share in turn.

-Then Yesod answered he did not desire that, only that he wished to share in the joy of the works of the gods in the world, and to have creations to share in the joy of his own works and to share in his heart's own desires, which longed for the sound of the seven brass bells.
+Then Yernaud answered he did not desire that, only that he wished to share in the joy of the works of the gods in the world, and to have creations to share in the joy of his own works and to share in his heart's own desires, which longed for the sound of the seven brass bells.
 And in impatience, he had fallen into folly.
-But surely he was only as acting as a son does mimic the father?
-And Yesod offered the Dwarrow to the Great Spirit of Beauty, and he said that they ought to be destroyed, though he wept while speaking.
+And Yernaud offered the Dwarrow to the Great Spirit of Beauty; and he said that they ought to be destroyed, though he wept.

 The Wars of Hate

-The Dwarrow long tried to avoid being drawn into the Elvish war.
-But as their eastern brethren were enslaved and the armies of Abayin drew upon the west, the Dwarrow had to align themselves with the Elf-lords.
+Long the Dwarrow tried to avoid the Elvish war.
+But as their eastern brethren were enslaved and the armies of Abayin drew increasingly upon the west, the Dwarrow aligned themselves with the Elf-lords.

-Of more we cannot say.
-Only this: the victories of the West were fruitless.
+But their alliances availed them not.
+The victories of the West were fruitless.
 The defeats were long and long-suffering.
-The Morlon were extinguished.
+The Caládolhn were extinguished.
 The line of Muyyaqar was murdered.
 The West was to be consumed by the Seat of Judgement.
 And all was to be lost.
 The Dwarrow fought bravely, but it did not matter.